Descanonge/neba/docs/source/configuration/usage.rst

 configuration.
 It can be done by in two ways:

 * Subsections can be defined directly inside another section class definition.
-  The name of such a nested class will be used for the corresponding subsection attribute.
+  The name of the nested class will be used to access the subsection and its traits.
 The class definition will be renamed and moved under the attribute ``_{name}SectionDef``.
 For example::

     class MyConfig(Section):